kailash-manasarovar/statement/docs/index.md

 - Were any of them murdered?
 - How many of them ended up in porn or prostitution?
 This report reveals some real and some possible victims; all of the evidence sent to me by the hackers themselves.
 - How many of them were minors, and how were thoses minors targeted for grooming?
+- Why did the stalkers appear to split into groups while I fought them, and start grassing each other up?

 !!! danger "My suffering"
     - See [Health](personal/health.md) for more information on health problems arising from 3 years of poisoning and drugging in Dénia.